Ahmedm2002/docker_practice/README.md

 #### Start any container

-> docker start container_name or container_id
+`docker start container_name or container_id`

 #### Stop any container

-> docker stop container_name or container_id
+`docker stop container_name or container_id`

-container name and id is created when the container is created for the
+> Container name and id is created when the container is created for the

 #### Images version in Docker

 By default the pull command pulls the image of the latest version.To pull any specific image of a version software you can use

-> docker pull node:16
+`docker pull node:16`

-- Will pull the node js version 16
+> Will pull the node js version 16

 ## Docker Port Mapping: